eunomia-bpf/GPTtrace/README.md

 ### Generate eBPF programs with natural language

-example: Write a bpf program that installs a tracepoint handler which is triggered by write syscall, save the bpf program to a file and exit without actual running it
+example: Write an eBPF program Print entered bash commands from all running shells, save the bpf program to a file and exit without actual run it.

 <img src="doc/generate.png" alt="Image" width="600">

-We use examples from [bpftrace tools](tools) to create
+We use examples from [bpftrace tools](tools) to create vector store and search.

-For detail documents and tutorials about how to write eBPF programs, please refer to:  [`bpf-developer-tutorial`](https://github.com/eunomia-bpf/bpf-developer-tutorial) (a libbpf tool tutorial to teach ChatGPT to write eBPF programs)
+For more detail documents and tutorials about how to write eBPF programs, please refer to:  [`bpf-developer-tutorial`](https://github.com/eunomia-bpf/bpf-developer-tutorial) (a libbpf tool tutorial to teach ChatGPT to write eBPF programs)

 ### Choose the right bcc command line tool to complete the tracking task